Represent Subsystem and Variant Models in Generated Code

 The Subsystem blocks have the same number of inports and outports as the containing Variant Subsystem block.

 Variant choices can have different numbers of inports and outports.
-See Mapping Inports and Outports of Variant Choices in a Variant Subsystem.
+See Map Inports and Outports of Variant Choices in Variant Subsystem.

 Open the Nonlinear block.